chrisdiggle1/football-quiz/README.md

 ### **Communication**

 The overall design of the site has been made very simple on purpose to help learn the very basics of JavaScript.
 When the user arrives on the site, the landing page shows 4 bullet points explaining what to expect with the quiz.
 Once the user clicks 'start quiz' the questions, answers and score are then displayed on the screen.
-The visual structureof the site makes it intuitive to navigate through the ten questions.
+The visual structure of the site makes it intuitive to navigate through the ten questions.
 The game displays the final score after answering the last question and gives the option to play the game again.

 ### **User Goals**